SparshBohra/C-DSA-Library/README.md

 # C-DSA-Library
 This is a standard-template-library created for C99.
-It includes commonly used data structures and algorithms.
+It includes commonly used data structures and algorithms

 🌟 Star it, 🍴 Fork it, 🤝 Contribute to it!